 Artificial intelligence is creating some revolutionary technologies - from self-driving cars to disease diagnosis systems powered by deep neural networks.
 However, the true engine behind this innovation is quality training data.
 Without robust, accurate, and unbiased data, even the most advanced machine learning algorithms will falter.

-Let’s explore the critical yet often overlooked task of data labeling for AI, exploring best practices to curate optimal datasets.
+Let’s explore the critical yet often overlooked task of data labeling for AI, including best practices, methodologies, and the role of AI-assisted labeling in ensuring high-quality datasets.

 Machine learning models are only as good as the data they learn from.
-Models effectively pattern match based on training examples, determining salient features that correlate with outcomes.
-Properly labeled data is thus essential for an AI agent to make sound predictions in the real world.
+Properly labeled data is essential for an AI system to make sound predictions and function effectively in real-world scenarios.
+Why is data labeling important for AI?
+Because without labeled datasets, models cannot recognize patterns, classify objects, or make accurate predictions.

 Ideally, machine learning data should reflect the complexities and quirks of the real-world.
 Some hallmarks of robust datasets: